01

 $20/mo · $200/mo

 Same shape as Gemini for YouTube specifically: per-chat memory, paste-URL workflow, no comments.
-Pro adds unlimited Deep Research and o1 Pro mode.
+In practice ChatGPT cannot reliably read a YouTube video at all without a pasted transcript.

 Best for: the AI you already use, with YouTube on the side